How to Claim Work Injury Compensation for Work Accidents

 - Meeting with an accident in a foreign country in which an employee is assigned to work.

-- Meeting with an accident while traveling to place of work in non-public transportation operated by or on behalf of his employer.
+- Meeting with an accident while travelling to place of work in non-public transportation operated by or on behalf of his employer.

 - Contracting occupational diseases